yanei11/sheep_ast/README.md

   Using let_include module, sheep_ast can analyze another file.
   The example is `#include "xxx.hh"` for cpp language, sheep_ast searh xxx.hh from given paths when it is included.

 # Getting Started

+Please see following Examples at Resources section below for the documentation.

-Please see the [INSTALL.md](https://github.com/yanei11/sheep_ast/blob/master/INSTALL.md) for the installation.
+To try sheep_ast, Please see the [INSTALL.md](https://github.com/yanei11/sheep_ast/blob/master/INSTALL.md) for the installation.
 sheep_ast supports [AppImage](https://appimage.org/) format as All in one package.
-You can download it and execute it for just using sheep_ast.
+You can download it and execute it for just using sheep_ast without installing ruby environment.
-(The AppImage is just executing bin/run-sheep-ast file)
+(The AppImage contains ruby and just executing [bin/run-sheep-ast](https://github.com/yanei11/sheep_ast/blob/master/bin/run-sheep-ast) file)

-Example usage document is listed below Resources section.
-For further usage, you can try to clone this repository and `rake unit`, `rake bin` command may help you to try and see basic example.
+For further examples, you can try to clone this repository and `rake unit`, `rake bin` command may help you to try and see basic example.
+But this commands require to install ruby environement.

 # Resources